bjowes/cypress-ntlm-auth/README.md

 The NTLM proxy will accept self-signed certificates for sites that are served from localhost.
 This is convenient for testing local development builds without requiring a full CA chain for the certificates, while still requiring proper certificates from external servers.

+### HTTPS/SSL/TLS issues

+Getting certificates right can be a burden.
+When accessing a HTTPS site, the site certificate is validated by ntlm-proxy (just like web browsers do).
+If the validation fails, the proxy will return an error code (504).
+If you are unable to resolve the certificate issues you can use the standard Node workaround by setting the environment variable `NODE_TLS_REJECT_UNAUTHORIZED=0` before starting ntlm-proxy.
+If you are running Node 11 or later, you will (rightfully) get a warning when doing this, since disabling the certificate validation makes your machine more vulnerable to MITM attacks.
+When used only in a development environment and only for testing an internal site, the risk is significantly reduced - but I would still strongly recommend resolving the certificate issues instead of relying on the workaround.

 ## Planned work

 * More real-world testing against Windows servers